Want to find the best 3 car garage heater?

 - Power options.
 Unlike typical heaters used in indoor environments, garage heaters are rugged and have high power requirements.
 Most heaters designed for use in garages run on 220 to 240 volts.
 Luckily, garages have different wiring that allows for such devices to be installed and used.

 - Check the recommended clearance distances for any brands that you are interested in.
-Observing the recommended clearance distance helps to prevent instances of combustible materials in your garage catching fire.
+Observing the recommended clearance distance helps to prevent instances of combustible materials in your garage from catching fire.

 - Safety features.
 The best heater for your garage has all the standard safety features, including overheat protection and a tip-over switch.
 Such features help to minimize the risk of injury and damages if anything goes wrong while you are using the heater.